Mexico City Metropolitan Cathedral: Cultural value

-The cathedral has been a focus of Mexican cultural identity, and is a testament to its colonial history.
+The cathedral has been a focus of Mexican cultural identity and is a testament to its colonial history.
 People often gather there to worship and attend religious services.
-Researcher Manuel Rivera Cambas reported that the cathedral was built on the site sacred precinct of the Aztecs and with the very stones of their temples so that the Spaniards could lay claim to the land and the people.
+Researcher Manuel Rivera Cambas reported that the cathedral was built on the site of a sacred precinct of the Aztecs and with the very stones of their temples so that the Spaniards could lay claim to the land and the people.
 Hernán Cortés supposedly himself laid the first stone of the original church.

 It once was an important religious center, used exclusively by the prominent families of New Spain.
 At the beginning of Mexican independence, during the First Mexican Empire, Emperor Agustin I was crowned Emperor of Mexico in the cathedral in the presence of the bishops of Puebla, Guadalajara, Durango, and Oaxaca.
 In 1864, during the Second Mexican Empire, Emperor Maximilian I of Mexico and his consort Empress Carlota, formerly Archduke of Austria and Princess of Belgium, were also crowned with the Imperial Crown of Mexico at the cathedral after their magnificent arrival in the capital of their reign.

-Located on the Zocalo it has, over time, been the focus of social and cultural activities, most of which have occurred in the 20th and 21st centuries.
+Located on the Zocalo, it has, over time, been the focus of social and cultural activities, most of which have occurred in the 20th and 21st centuries.
 The cathedral was closed for four years while President Plutarco Elías Calles attempted to enforce Mexico's anti-religious laws.
 Pope Pius XI closed the church, ordering priests to cease their public religious duties in all Mexican churches.
 After the Mexican government and the papacy came to terms and major renovations were performed on the cathedral, it reopened in 1930.

 The cathedral has been the scene of several protests both from the church and to the church, including a protest by women over the Church's exhortation for women not to wear mini-skirts and other provocative clothing to avoid rape, and a candlelight vigil to protest against kidnappings in Mexico.
 The cathedral itself has been used to protest against social issues.
 Its bells rang to express the Archdiocese's opposition to the Supreme Court upholding of Mexico City's legalization of abortion.

 Probably the most serious recent event occurred on 18 November 2007, when sympathizers of the Party of the Democratic Revolution attacked the cathedral.
 About 150 protesters stormed into Sunday Mass chanting slogans and knocking over pews.
 This caused church officials to close and lock the cathedral for a number of days.
 The cathedral reopened with new security measures, such as bag searches, in place.